sunke123/FW-Net/README.md

 You can check the details in our paper: (https://arxiv.org/abs/1802.10252)

 This code will be continually updated.
-If you have any questions, please feel free to contact me.
+If you have any question, please feel free to contact me.

 E-Mail: sunk@mail.ustc.edu.cn